 Are you facing the “Elementor Widgets Not Loading” error on your WordPress site?
 If yes, you are one of the several users who have been troubled by this issue.
 We have been continuously receiving similar reports from our customers as well.

 After fixing the issue on several sites, we decided to write to share the possible solutions.

 How to Fix Elementor Not Loading Error

 Most of the time, we noticed that using several Elementor addons leads to high resource usage.
-With Elementor’s increasing popularity, there are a lot of add-ons coming out every day.
+With Elementor’s increasing popularity, many add-ons are coming out every day.
 But, a lot of these are not following the right coding practices or borrowing code from each other.

 Also Read: Common Elementor Errors & Solutions